Damilare125/Damilare-s_portfolio/README.md

 ### Project 3: Skincare products EDA and Sentiment Analysis
 [Publication](https://github.com/Damilare125/Machine_learning_project/blob/main/Exploratory_Data_Analysis_and_Sentiment_Analysis_For_Text_Data.ipynb)

 Sentiment analysis was perfomed.
 A **Machine Learning** model was built to predict if a review is positive or negative.
 A **wordcloud** was created showing the words/phrases commonly associated with each of the skincare products.
-Also the insight of the skincare products dataset was well explore.
+Also, the insight of the skincare products dataset was well explored.

 ![Common words](/images/download1.png)